BestCoffeeMakersInfo☕️

 • Multiple brew strength settings

-• It is a 2.0 series model so you will have to be sure to choose appropriate pods
+• It is a 2.0 series model so you must be sure to choose the appropriate pods.

-• The lack of an auto shutoff feature; it could be a minor annoyance
+• The lack of an auto-shutoff feature; could be a minor annoyance

 • The lack of a temperature setting